mcaliman/mcaliman.github.io/_posts/en/java/2014-01-10-howto-fix-error-jaxb-netbeans-illegal-pattern-character-g.md

 tags: [java, tutorial, en, code]
 ---

-This error is present in version 6.9 but also in version 7.4.
+This error is present in versions 6.9 and 7.4.

 ```java
 \nbproject\xml_binding_build.xml:17: